Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

 - Bring-up procedure: [`FLASHING.md`](FLASHING.md).
 - Remaining Phase 5 dependency: the physical board.

-# Phase 5b: the rule as data
+## Phase 5b: Runtime Rule Configuration

 The rule was two comparators welded into `ca_cell.v`.
 It is now 18 bits in a register, loadable over the same UART the seeds arrive on, so all five